In this blog post, you’ll learn how to build a React.js PDF viewer using the react-pdf

 Installreact-pdf

-using npm with the command:
+using npm with the following command:

 npm install @react-pdf-viewer/react-pdf